SpenceKonde/megaTinyCore/megaavr/extras/Arduino-cli.md

 `...FQBN:<fuse_uption1>=<fuse_uotion1_value>,<fuse_uption2>=<fuse_uotion2_value>,..`

 3.3.
-So expanding on the example further, the options that I listed above, if I had to chain the specific fuse detail), following will be the command to compile teh sketch in the sketch directory:
+So expanding on the example further, the options that I listed above, if I had to chain the specific fuse detail), following will be the command to compile the sketch in the sketch directory:

 ```
 arduino-cli compile -b megaTinyCore:megaavr:atxy7:chip=1607,clock=5internal,bodvoltage=1v8,bodmode=disabled,eesave=enable,millis=enabled,resetpin=UPDI,startuptime=0,uartvoltage=skip --output-dir ./build/